Arm-Examples/AVH-VSI/hello_vsi/README.md

 # Hello VSI example

-This example uses the VSI ([Virtual Streaming Interface](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html)) to simulate a peripheral sensor.
+This example uses the ([Virtual Streaming Interface (VSI)](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html)) to simulate a peripheral sensor.
 The example sensor will send data in form of bytes to the application running on [AVH FVP Models](https://arm-software.github.io/AVH/main/overview/html/index.html).
 The virtual peripheral is controlled by a python script that reads the data from a text file called `intdata.txt`.
 This is a minimal example of how to use Arm VSI, and you can modify the python script and the sensor driver in order to match your use case.

 ## Build and run

-Use the cbuild tool or an IDE to build the application project in csolution format (See the project [README](../README.md).
+The example is provided in [csolution format](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md) and can be build in an IDE, or in command line interface using *cbuild* utility from [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/build-operation.md).
+See subsections below for examples.

 All applications have been ported for Corstone-300, Corstone-310 and Corstone-315, and can be compiled with Arm Compiler 6 or GCC.
 By default the Arm Compiler 6 is used, to compile with GCC, use `--toolchain GCC` option for cbuild command.

 ### Application Without GUI